rajatagrawal1094/SatelliteManifest/README.md

 ![success](/images/6-success.png)

-Click on Subscriptions to add some subscriptions to your manifest
+Click on **Subscriptions** to add some subscriptions to your manifest and then click on **Add Subscriptions** button to see the available subscriptions that can be added to your manifest.

 ![add](/images/7-add.png)

-Click Add Subscriptions to see the available subscriptions that can be added to your manifest and select the number of Product Entitlements for the Red Hat Product that you want to add to your Manifest.
+Select the number of **Entitlements** for the Red Hat Product that you want to add to your Manifest.
 Scroll down to the bottom of the page and click Submit button.

 > [!NOTE]
 > You can use filter to search or manually browse the required subscriptions.